image-source-control/image-source-control/readme.txt

 == Changelog ==

-= untagged =
+= 2.6.0 =

 - Improvement: add FAL and GFDL to available licenses (clear the option to reset the list)
-- Improvement: rewrite WP Admin check for ISC-related pages
+- Fix: Prevent premium options from becoming selectable when the [Premium version](https://imagesourcecontrol.com/?utm_source=wporg&utm_medium=link&utm_campaign=changelog-2-6-0) is missing
-- Fix: Prevent disabled premium feature from accidentally becoming selectable
+- Dev: rewrite WP Admin check for ISC-related pages

 = 2.5.0 =